China foreign minister to meet Japan's Suga; Beijing's first high-level contact with new PM

 While Japan’s security strategy is grounded on its alliance with the United States, it has also pursued economic interests through trade with China, its top trading partner.

-On Wednesday morning, Wang met Japan’s chief cabinet secretary Katsunobu Kato for 30 minutes, Jiji Press reported.
+On Wednesday morning, Japan’s chief cabinet secretary Katsunobu Kato met Wang for 30 minutes.

+Kato told Wang that Japan’s stance to value its relations with China had not changed under the Suga administration, which aimed to “build a stable Japan-China relationship,”, he said at a regular briefing.

+But he reiterated concerns over China’s continuing activity in East China Sea and expressed a worry about political developments in Hong Kong.

 The two countries are engaged in various issues as neighbours, but these matters should be handled with mutual respect, Wang told reporters after the meeting with Kato, according to Jiji.